lschierer/HP_Stuff/packages/greenwood/src/pages/Bookmarks/ResponsibleAdults.md

         * In this story, soul magic is inherently dangerous, society knows this, but did not know [Riddle] was using such magic until too late.
-        * It is strongly implied that the Death Eaters made magically binding oaths to [Riddle] that oblige their obediance.
+        * It is strongly implied that the Death Eaters made magically binding oaths to [Riddle] that oblige their obedience.
 Many of their children are aware their family members regret these oaths.
         * Society has responded by adding a class on Magical Theory to [Hogwarts].
 This puts a very different slant on the [Slytherin] students, which the author has used to different degrees in different particular students.